Benjamin-R-Clark/cancer-kinetics/README.md

 --aligner star
 ```

+If we look at the alignment metrics coming out of star-solo for a couple of samples, we see a good efficiency at above 80% [star-solo stats](https://github.com/Benjamin-R-Clark/cancer-kinetics/blob/main/scrnaseq/star-out_BT1375_Solo.out_Gene_Summary.csv).

 ## Post-Processing

 QC and secondary analysis will be performed in a Rmd and saved here in [clustering.md](https://github.com/Benjamin-R-Clark/cancer-kinetics/blob/main/scrnaseq/clustering.md).